Connect to a GIS Server site

 - Execute the tool and observe the messages it writes.
 When an asynchronous service is executed, the first message written will be Server Messages.
 These types of geoprocessing services always run as a background process in ArcMap.
 A synchronous tool will start by displaying executing messages.
 The two results below were executed asynchronously and synchronously (as set by the ArcGIS Server administrator).

-When you execute an asynchronous tool in ArcMap and enabled the adding of tool results to the display, a layer is added to the display but is not visible (checked on).
-This is because ArcMap doesn't know when the tool will finish executing and have output to draw.
+When you execute an asynchronous tool in ArcMap and enable the adding of tool results to the display, a layer is added to the display but is not visible (checked on).
+This is because ArcMap doesn't recognize when the tool will finish executing and have output to draw.

 You are not automatically informed when an asynchronous tool finishes execution.
 You can track the progress of an asynchronous tool in the Results window.
 When the tool is executing, an hourglass appears next to the result.
 You can cancel execution by right-clicking the result and clicking Cancel.
 When the task is finished, a Succeeded message appears and a tool icon is displayed next to the task name of the result.